getify/Functional-Light-JS/ch8.md

 	"zucchini" ];

 var whatToBuy = BinaryTree.filter(
-	banana,
-	node => vegetables.indexOf( node.value ) != -1
+	node => vegetables.indexOf( node.value ) != -1,
+	banana
 );

 // shopping list
 BinaryTree.reduce(
-	whatToBuy,
-	(result,node) => result.concat( node.value )
+	(result,node) => result.concat( node.value ),
+	[],
+	whatToBuy
 );
 // ["avocado","cucumber"]
 ```

-You will likely use most of the list operations from this chapter in the context of simple list data structures.
+You will likely use most of the list operations from this chapter in the context of simple arrays.
 But now we've seen that the concepts apply to whatever data structures and operations you might need.
 That's a powerful expression of how FP can be widely applied to many different application scenarios!

 ## Summary